haynrikhhax/Superhero-API/superhero-front/README.md

 $ npm run dev
 ```

-NOTE: Alot of thue components could be seperated for reusibilty but since the scal of the project is not big its inline
+NOTE: Alot of the components could be seperated for reusibilty but since the scale of the project is not big they are inline